wyattowalsh/data-science-notes/CONTRIBUTING.md

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project

+## Get Started

+Ready to contribute?
+Here's how to set up `Data Science Notes` for local development.

+1. Fork the repo on GitHub.
+2. Clone your fork locally.
+3. Install your local copy into a virtualenv, e.g., using `conda`.
+4. Create a branch for local development and make changes locally.
+5. Commit your changes and push your branch to GitHub.
+6. Submit a pull request through the GitHub website.

 ## Code of Conduct

 Please note that the Data Science Notes project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.